grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 and, as I mentioned a second ago, this exception will end up on my TODO list, reminding me that I need to address it.

-Let's backtrack to the constructor of `TicketOffice`:
+Now that the code compiles again, let's backtrack to the constructor of `TicketOffice`:

 ```csharp
 public TicketOffice(ReservationInProgressFactory reservationInProgressFactory)